 This Subsection 14-16-6-5(A) requires an Archaeological Certificate of No Effect or Certificate of Approval to be duly approved prior to approval of any preliminary plat, Site Plan, or Master Development Plan for projects over 5 acres.

-6-5(A)(2)(b) The City Archaeologist shall issue a Certificate of No Effect if there is no adverse impact.
+6-5(A)(2)(c) The City Archaeologist shall issue a Certificate of No Effect if there is no adverse impact.
+The City Archaeologist shall send the Certificate of No Effect to Indian Nations, Tribes, and Pueblos and Tribal Representatives pursuant to 14-16-6-4(J)(3).
+207

 An application for a Certificate of No Effect shall be approved if it meets any of the following criteria.

 1. An archaeological investigation has been conducted on the property, and based on a report prepared by a qualified archaeologist, it has been determined that no significant archaeological site exists on the property.
 The factual basis necessary to support this determination shall be met through the presentation of an archaeological investigation report prepared in compliance with federal or New Mexico State historic preservation laws and regulations that used a comparable definition for a significant archaeological site.
-Documentation indicating that the report was accepted by the relevant agency shall accompany the report.
+Documentation specifying 209 that the report was accepted by the relevant agency shall accompany the report.

 2. The property has been disturbed through previous land use or development to such an extent that there is a substantial reduction in the probability of the continuing existence of any significant archaeological site.
 It shall be adequate evidence that the property was previously disturbed to such an extent so as to meet this requirement if the property has been graded, demolition has occurred on the property, or the project involves redevelopment or rehabilitation of existing improvements.